danielclickh/marketing-website-preview/content/lessons/s3-to-clickhouse/index.md

 ---
-title: "Analyzing Covid-19 Data with Grafana and ClickHouse"
+title: "Using AWS S3 with ClickHouse"
-description: "A tutorial on how to connect Grafana to ClickHouse to build visualizations and analyze data."
+description: "You can insert data from S3 files into a ClickHouse table, and write data from a ClickHouse table to a file in S3."
 lead: ""
 date:
 lastmod: